Image resizing and cropping

 The thumb

-cropping mode is specifically used for creating image thumbnails from either face or custom coordinates, and must always be accompanied by the gravity parameter set to one of the face detection or custom values.
+cropping mode is specifically used for creating image thumbnails and must always be accompanied by the gravity parameter.
 This cropping mode generates a thumbnail of an image with the exact specified dimensions and with the original proportions retained, but the resulting image might be scaled to fit in the specified dimensions.
 You can specify the zoom parameter to determine how much to scale the resulting image within the specified dimensions.

 Example 1: Crop to a thumbnail of a face

-Create a 150 x 150 thumbnail with face detection, of the woman
+Create a 150 x 150 thumbnail with face detection, of the camera

 image.
 Below you can see the original image as well as the face detection based thumbnail: